 Satisficing is a simple choice rule in which the first alternative that is "good enough" according to some criterion is chosen.
 The outcome of a satisficing choice then is search path dependent.
+Any model of product choice therefore must also account for the search path.
 Moreover, the search path may be dependent on what "good enough" means.
 This interdependence between search and choice allows us to parsimoniously explain the phenomenon of skipped information in the framework of a simple choice rule.
 To do so, we model the search path and the resulting choice jointly.
-To gather the necessary data, we conduct a visual conjoint experiment.
-Using realistic stimuli in a conjoint design, we collect search path information using eye-tracking technology as well as the resulting choice data.
+We collect search path data in what we term a "visual conjoint experiment".
+Using realistic shelf images for which product attributes vary according to a conjoint design, we use eye-tracking technology to record consumers' search paths in addition to the standard choice data.